-The impact that risk factors can have on a child's ability to learn can be seen in Standards of Learning test scores at the earliest level-third grade.
-Although 78 percent of all students in 2015-16 earned passing scores on the reading test, only 54 percent of economically disadvantaged students earned such scores.
-The same is true in math-74 percent of all students passed, but only 47 percent of economically disadvantaged students did so.
+The impact that educational risk factors can have on a child's ability to learn can be seen in Standards of Learning (SOL) test scores at the third-grade level.
+Although 76 percent of all students across Albemarle County Public Schools earn passing scores on the reading test, only 52 percent of economically disadvantaged students earn such scores.
+The same gap in performance is true in math-72 percent of all students pass but only 45 percent of economically disadvantaged students do so.
+Although we have been working on closing this gap and have made some progress, the persistence and magnitude of this difference requires a more aggressive approach.